ionic-team/ionic-site/docs/v2/getting-started/installation/index.md

 (Note: do not type the dollar sign, that is a placeholder for your shell prompt).

 > Worried about your V1 Ionic projects?
 Don't worry!
-The alpha release has all the functionality to work with both V1 projects and V2 projects.
+The beta release has all the functionality to work with both V1 projects and V2 projects.

 Once that's done, create your first Ionic app: